📒 Hints & Tips: Working with shared Google Sheets

 Set up notifications for important changes

 Google Sheets has a built in feature to set up notifications if your spreadsheet is updated, but often you may only be interested in specific cells being changed, or perhaps cells changing to a particular value.
 Installing Check Sheet as an addon to your sheets allows you to set up targeted notification rules so that you are only notified about the changes you care about.
-Check Sheet also allows for notifications to be sent to multiple recipients, customisation of the notification messages, and for notifications to be sent via Email, Slack, Teams or Discord so that you can choose the most effective notifications for your team.
+Check Sheet also allows for notifications to be sent to multiple recipients, customisation of the notification messages, and for notifications to be sent via Email, Slack, Teams, Discord or Google Chat so that you can choose the most effective notifications for your team.

 Use clear and consistent formatting